tvheadend/tvheadend-documentation/docs/webui/dvr_timerec.md

 : Stop recording at this time.

 **Priority**
-The priority of any recordings set because of this rule: important, high, normal, low, unimportant.
+: The priority of any recordings set because of this rule: in descending priority, values are *important*, *high*, *normal*, *low*, and *unimportant*.
+Higher-priority events will take precedence and cancel lower-priority events.

 **DVR Configuration**
 : The DVR configuration (e.g. extra start/stop time, post-processing